newman8r/dna-site-extension/dna_site_import.md

   - Progress dots that flip green when CSVs are captured
 - Side panel current person/status dots remain for capture flows.

+Additional UI/behavior changes (NEW):
+- Reports (beta) defaults: When loading the one‑to‑many page, we set Limit=1000 and cM size=10 programmatically and re‑attach Drupal behaviors so the form recognizes the change.
+- A “Skipped (errors)” counter in the Reports tab increments when a kit is skipped due to errors and is reflected in the panel.
+- Error messages sent to Atlas are truncated to the first 200 characters to keep payloads bounded.

 ---

 ## Lessons Learned (and why it was hard)